chrismeunier/OpenCV-CUDA-installation/README.md

 Open the `OpenCV.sln` just created in the build folder.

 Go in "Tools>Options...", then in "Projects and Solutions > Web Projects" uncheck the last parameter.
 Continue if it was already unchecked, otherwise close Visual Studio and reopen `OpenCV.sln`.

+_N.B.
+If you are not using Visual Studio in english, this setting may be elsewhere or (from personal experience) somehow simply unfindable.
+If this is the case **change the language to english**.
+While I have no precise idea of why this setting is needed, [it actually has an impact](https://github.com/opencv/opencv/issues/19972#issuecomment-1119781901)._

 ![devenv_TVsR0HP4yc](https://user-images.githubusercontent.com/28230243/166442847-060bb8cc-2333-4fc9-8f73-24749f233e60.png)